 In his follow-up he just repeated that he didn’t deny anything (which should have been clear for everybody reading the article) and the only thing he rejected was his endorsement of the Oregon Petition Project (which, according to me, was not central in his discourse anyway).
 So as far as I could see, he stood by his views.

-This kind of consternation is something that is recognizable.
+This is recognizable.
 Even now, six year later.
-This is the same consternation as when people skeptical of the consensus getting a voice in the media.
+There is the same consternation when people skeptical of the consensus get a voice in the media.
 Then the inevitable reaction comes that the person is a “denier”, yet at the same time the central issue (like for example uncertainty) isn’t even touched.
 In this case it went a bit further because Randi seems to be considered as one of “theirs” and it definitely wouldn’t look good when someone who dedicated his life to debunk pseudosciences, was skeptical towards the conclusions of the consensus scientists.

 The skeptical view is misunderstood by alarmist minds.
 Anyone stating doubt in the consensus is immediately labeled as a “denier”, even if it is someone they respect.
 It seems more like a dogma to me.
 What is it in the global warming issue that makes people lose their mind?

 In the end, it seemed weird to me.
 Here we had someone who was celebrated for his skepticism and critical thinking, but when he used it to explore an issue they strongly believed in, then they apparently rather would like him to embrace the consensus instead…